freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

    <img src="https://user-images.githubusercontent.com/1884376/94270515-ca579400-ff5d-11ea-8ff1-152cade31654.gif" alt="How to clean git untracked files">
 </details>

-### Issues with API, Login, Challenge Submissions, etc.
+### Issues with API, login, Challenge Submissions, etc.

 If you can't sign in, and instead you see a banner with an error message that it will be reported to freeCodeCamp, please double-check that your local port `3000` is not in use by a different program.